Kayak Lake Mead's Everglades Challenge Experiences

 Everglades Challenge Race Reports

-Below is an unusual Google Map, in Caribbean colors, of various photos and image manipulations, each representing some of my memories, emotions, and feelings, each mapped, more or less, at the location of the experience.
+Below is an unusual Google Map of various photos and image manipulations, each representing some of my memories, emotions, and feelings, each mapped, more or less, at the location of the experience.
 Course maps for each year are on each respective report page.